what is esgin what is esgin

 1. Voluntary Agreement: The E-Sign Act requires that individuals must provide their consent to use or accept electronic records and signatures.
 Consent must be given voluntarily and must not be obtained through coercion or deception.

-2. Reasonable Demonstration: Before an electronic record or signature can be used, the Act requires that the parties involved must demonstrate that they have the ability to receive electronic records and agree to conduct the transaction electronically.
+2. Reasonable Demonstration: Before an electronic record or signature can be used, the Act requires that the parties involved demonstrate that they can receive electronic records and agree to conduct the transaction electronically.

 3. Withdrawal of Consent: Individuals have the right to withdraw their consent to use electronic records or signatures at any time.
 However, if a withdrawal of consent occurs after the initiation of an electronic transaction, it may affect the enforceability of the transaction moving forward.